-1. Have a parent or legal guardian call the high school office at 508-429-0677 before 9:00 A.M. on the day of absence.
-This verifies the absence (i.e., not truant) and allows the student the opportunity to make up any work missed during the period of absence.

-- 2. A student whose absence was not reported by a parent or legal guardian on the day of absence is required to present a note from the parent or legal guardian at the Main Office upon re-entry to school. - 3.
+- 1. Have a parent or legal guardian call the high school office at 508-429-0677 or email the attendance line (hhsattendance@holliston.k12.ma.us) before 9:00 A.M. on the day of absence.
+This verifies the absence (i.e., not truant) and allows the student the opportunity to make up any work missed during the period of absence. - 2.
+A student whose absence was not reported by a parent or legal guardian on the day of absence is required to present a note from the parent or legal guardian at the Main Office upon re-entry to school. - 3.
 If a student fails to have their absence verified, the absence will be considered truancy.
 Truancy will result in student discipline.